“Oh, must we dream our dreams and have them, too? And have we room for one more folded sunset, still quite warm?” Elizabeth Bishop

 “When life gives you twists and turns, Chique Yourself Up in Italy!”
 Barbara Conelli

 Surprise people.
 Come on your own.
-Soak up the beauty and renew your spirit.
+Soak up the beauty and renew your spirit, as a new decade begins!
 Or come with friends and make lifetime memories.
 We take care of everything else.
 Contact me: [email protected]

 “To travel is worth any cost or sacrifice.” – Elizabeth Gilbert, author of Eat, Pray, Love